Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Pilot-study Results and analysis

 \subsection{Model Evaluation and Comparison with Human Perspectives}

 To evaluate the coherence, relevance, and clinical interpretability of the topics produced by BERTopic and Top2Vec, we conducted a small-scale user study involving three volunteer participants.
 Each participant was provided with the anonymized cancer interview I0 and asked to read it carefully.
 They were then asked to answer five questions for each model output.
 The full survey can be found in Appendix \ref{ref:appendixa}.
 While the volunteers are not clinical experts, the task of judging the coherence and contextual relevance of the topics does not require specialized expertise and can be meaningfully performed by general readers with enough context from the source material.
-Participants rated each topic on a scale from 1 to 5 based on its coherence and usefulness (Q1), and separately evaluated the associated top 15 keywords for how well they described the topic (Q3).
-They were also asked to identify any essential themes that the models may have missed.
+We focus our analysis on the responses to Q1 and Q3, because Q2 required reviewing of the full interview, which was more challenging and therefore less conclusive.
+In response to Q1, participants rated each topic on a scale from 1 to 5 based on its coherence and usefulness (Q1), and in response to Q3, they evaluated the associated top 15 keywords for helpfulness to understand what the topic was about.
+They were also asked to identify any essential themes that the models may have missed (Q4).
 The outputs that they were provided with were Tables \ref{tab:bertopic_full_labels} and \ref{tab:top2vec_full_labels}.
 They did not have access to the representative documents from each topic, but they were allowed to go back to the interview in order to check whether the topic label was, in fact, describing a topic that was talked about during the interview.